Loading...

 Maryam (Maz) graduated from the University of Newcastle and has worked in the paediatric hospital and community space.
 She has also spent some time volunteering as an OT overseas and helped to establish the OT role there.
 Maz is passionate about working with clients and their families to achieve goals that are meaningful to them in a way that is fun and rewarding.
 Maz has a keen interest in working with children with neurological conditions and developmental delays at an early age to assist them in reaching their milestones through collaborative interventions with families.

-Introducing Jaz!!
-She has been trained as a Therapy Dog by Therapy Dogs NSW.
-She lives with and works alongside our Occupational Therapist Anna with some of Anna’s adult and paediatric clients.
-Jaz is a friendly, quiet, and kind 3yr old Cocker Spaniel girl who loves a pat, chasing a ball and generally just being with people.
-If you would like to meet her please let our staff know and Anna can bring her into your appointment when Jaz is in the clinic.
+Introducing Jazz’s brother Jonno!!
+Also trained as a Therapy Dog by Therapy Dogs NSW.
+Jonno lives with and works alongside our Occupational Therapist Anna with some of Anna’s clients.
+Jonno is a 2yr old lad, with loads of energy with a cheeky, teenage mindset.
+He still has lots to learn and lots of love to give.
+If you would like to meet him please let our staff know and Anna can bring him into your appointment when Jonno is in the clinic.

 External Providers